Surrey: Settlements

 Surrey has a population of approximately 1.1 million people.
 Its largest town is Woking with a population of 105,367, followed by Guildford with 77,057, and Walton-on-Thames with 66,566.
 Towns of between 30,000 and 50,000 inhabitants include Ewell, and Camberley.

 Much of the north of the county, extending to Guildford, is within the Greater London Built-up Area.
 This is an area of continuous urban sprawl linked without significant interruption of rural area to Greater London.
-In the west, there is a developing conurbation straddling the Hampshire/Surrey border, including the Surrey towns of Camberley and Farnham.
+In the west, there is a developing conurbation straddling the Hampshire/Surrey border, including the Surrey towns of Camberley and Farnham, and the Hampshire towns of Aldershot and Farnborough.

 Guildford is often regarded as the historic county town, although the county administration was moved to Newington in 1791 and to Kingston upon Thames in 1893.
 The county council's headquarters were outside the county's boundaries from 1 April 1965, when Kingston and other areas were included within Greater London by the London Government Act 1963, until the administration moved to Reigate at the start of 2021.